First Timers Guide

 - Layer Up - Put on final layers of clothing - this way you won't be so hot when trying on boots.

-- Store personal belongings.
+- Store personal belongings in car or locker.

 To get the right boot fit, be sure to wear the proper socks (see Dressing for the Weather).
 The boot should fit like a sock with no pressure points.
 Be sure that your pants are not tucked into the boot.